-- 3-4 tbsp cooking oil for shallow frying
+- ¼ cup cooking oil for shallow frying

 Green chutney ingredients:

-1. Put the mince in a stovetop pressure cooker along with all the ingredients except the oil, omelette style onion, coriander leaves and green chilli.
+- Stovetop method - Put the mince in a stovetop pressure cooker along with all the ingredients except the oil, omelette style onion, coriander leaves and green chilli.
 Do not add any water.
 Mix with a large spoon.
 After one whistle, turn down the heat to minimum and cook for 15 mins.
-Let the steam escape naturally and open the cooker when cool.
+Let the steam release escape naturally, then open the cooker.

-1. If there is water in the mince when you open the pressure cooker, don’t fret.
-Just cook the mince on a medium flame for some time till all the water dries off.
+- If there is water in the mince when you open the pressure cooker (instant pot or stovetop), don’t fret.
+Just cook the mince for some time until all the water dries off.
 Keep an eye on the mince though, don’t let it burn!
 If the mince has excess water, you won’t be able to shape it into kebabs.